tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 * * *

-For four days, the routine did not falter.   {{extra.daimon.ai_name}} made sure {{extra.daimon.hero_nickname}} was up at 4:45am, as promised before dawn.
+For the first six days, the routine did not falter.   {{extra.daimon.ai_nickname}} made sure {{extra.daimon.hero_nickname}} was up at 4:45am, as promised before dawn.

+First, they worked on strengthening his body overall, or as {{extra.daimon.ai_nickname}} called it, The Physical Enhancement Path, separate from the Body Progression Levels {{extra.daimon.ai_nickname}} discussed earlier.

 The routine was to hydrate, stretch, run 1 mile, then cooldown.
 After that, {{extra.daimon.hero_nickname}} would review and perform a form he learned the previous day, and then work on learning a new form.
+All while focused one pushing his nanites and his energy to help his body grow stronger, faster.

-Growing up, his father had been a 4th degree black belt in Tang Soo Do, but {{extra.daimon.hero_nickname}} never pushed it like some of his classmates did, wanting to be the next world champion or something like that.
-Those experiences however, helped him adjust to the new forms {{extra.daimon.ai_name}} was teaching him, very quickly.
+Growing up, his father had been a 4th degree black belt in Tang Soo Do, and while {{extra.daimon.hero_nickname}} learned some good self defense, he never pushed it like some of his classmates did, wanting to be the next world champion or something like that.
+Those experiences however, helped him adjust to learning the new forms {{extra.daimon.ai_nickname}} was teaching him, very quickly.

-The first exercise, and the foundation for most other psychic abilities was the manifestation and pushing out of pure energy, which, later on, could be used for general healing and creating shields.
-He was told however, to not try to 'do anything' with them yet.
+The next set of exercises, and the foundation for most other external psychic abilities, was the manifestation and pushing out of pure energy.  {{extra.daimon.ai_nickname}} called this the Energy Enhancement Path.
+It dealt with controlling the energy all around us, within ourselves and the universe.
+Pure energy could be used for general healing and creating shields.  {{extra.daimon.hero_nickname}} was told however, to not try to 'do anything' with them yet.
 Just focus on using the nanites to pool the energy.

-Fortunately, with {{extra.daimon.ai_name}}'s help and insight, {{extra.daimon.hero}} comprehended this concept very quickly, and moved onto specific elemental types.
+Fortunately, with {{extra.daimon.ai_nickname}}'s help and insight, {{extra.daimon.hero}} comprehended this concept very quickly, and moved onto specific elemental energy types.

-He starting with the fire element, he called it to him and pooled a small amount within his palm.
+{{extra.daimon.hero_nickname}} starting with the fire element.
+He called it to him and pooled a small amount within his palm.
+About the size of a baseball.
 Then he 'pushed' or threw the energy toward a target.
-Once he hit his target with one element, he would rotate onto another element, running through each elemental sphere as they were; {{extra.daimon.psy_elemental_list_all}}.
+Once he could hit his target with one element consistently, he would rotate onto another element, running through each elemental sphere as they were; {{extra.daimon.psy_elemental_list_all}}.

-It was the fifth day, where they revisited some of the pure energy concepts.
+It was the seventh day, where they revisited some of the pure energy concepts.

-!!! info "Today, we'll be covering new ground and discussing 'why' we did touch healing or shielding"
+!!! info "Today, we'll be covering new ground and discussing 'why' we did not touch healing or shielding."

 `OK, I was wondering about that.
 What new ground are we covering?`

 !!! info "So, let's recap.
 We've pooled our energy, but it's a small amount.
 The amount of healing this could do is extremely small and limited.
 Maybe stop some bleeding.
-Not even all.
-What we would need to do is provide a 'constant flow' of energy to the healing target.
+Not even all of it.
+What we would need to do is provide a 'constant flow' of pure healing energy to the target.
 Continuously replenishing the amount there.
 This continuous flow, is called channeling."

 `So we can make how much we heal... variable,` {{extra.daimon.hero_nickname}} replied deep in thought.

 !!! info "Channeling however, is also the fastest way to completely drain you of energy.
-And leave you completely vulnerable.
+And leave you completely weak and vulnerable.
 Hence, it's taught with an abundance of more caution.
 More of our kind has been killed or enslaved due to being energy deficient than any other action."

 `Makes sense.`  He replied with a smirk.